kivikakk/lottia-notes/content/posts/0007-amaranth-to-chisel.md

 ---

 My days of using Amaranth are over.
-I don't feel able — nor do I _want_ — to depend on something I'm not allowed(!)[^lol] to contribute to, so I need a way to continue on with my FPGA studies without it.
+I don't feel able — nor do I _want_ — to depend on something I'm not allowed(!) to contribute to, so I need a way to continue on with my FPGA studies without it.
 I don't really view just trying to cobble together Verilog as viable for me right now; I'm rather dependent on having a decent higher-level thing going, and I already feel all the wind sucked out of my sails from having to make any change whatsoever.

-[^lol]: May it suffice to say: lol.

 I've experimented with doing my own HDL using what I learned from working with and on Amaranth (and Yosys, which I'll happily continue to depend on), but it's